-HUS 23 - Special Population Considerations - Human Services 0.5-1.0 unit CSU
+HUS 23 - Special Population Considerations - Human Services 0.5-1.0 unit CSU or equivalent assessment placement.
 8.5 - 17 hour lecture

-Designed to identify the problems, common issues and concerns of modern living, this course focuses on the social-psychological dynamics of specific special population groups in Human Services.
+Designed to identify the problems, common issues and concerns of modern living, this course focuses on the socialpsychological dynamics of specific special population groups in Human Services.
 This course may be taken for a total of four enrollments.
 This course has been approved for correspondence delivery.